spectram/astrospectram/content/thoughts/fleece.md

       value: Fleece - A poem by Sriram Sankar
       keyName: property
     - name: 'og:description'
-      value: From then on every time she cried, he tore away piece by piece from what was left of his beautiful tattered fleece...
+      value: From then on every time she cried, he tore away piece by piece from what was left of his beautiful tattered fleece ...
       keyName: property
     - name: 'og:image'
       value: images/fleece-bg.jpg